CTXz/STM8-Project-Template/README.md

  - [sdccrm](https://github.com/XaviDCR92/sdccrm) for dead code elimination
  - [stm8-binutils-gdb](https://stm8-binutils-gdb.sourceforge.io/) for binary utilities and debugging

-As can be seen from the list above, dead code elimination is also taken care of by the template via [sdccrm](https://github.com/XaviDCR92/sdccrm), which is particularly useful since SDCC in itself does not perform any dead code elimination, quickly filling up the STM8's limited flash memory when using the standard peripheral library.
+As can be seen from the list above, dead code elimination is also taken care of by the template via [sdccrm](https://github.com/XaviDCR92/sdccrm).
+This is very convenient because SDCC lacks native dead code elimination, causing the STM8's limited flash memory to deplete rapidly, especially when utilizing the standard peripheral library.

 ## Table of contents <!-- omit in toc -->